pebble-hacks/cordova-plugin-pebblekit/README.md

 ### unregisterReceivedDataHandler([successCallback], [errorCallback])

-Stop listening for `AppMessage`s sent from the watch.
+Stop listening for `AppMessage` sent from the watch.

 __Arguments__